 Behold The Memeocene.
 Dialogue and politics are dead and we killed them.

-In the 16th century, the printing press revolutionized how humans communicated.
+In the 1500s, the printing press revolutionized how humans communicated.
 In the 1920s, radio did the same, followed by television in the 1950s.
 Innovations in technology are usually associated with improvements in human society.
-It was understandably assumed that the development of the Internet around the turn of the 21st century would usher in a new era of human communication and progress.
+It was understandably assumed that the development of the Internet around the beginning of the 2000s would usher in a new golden era of human communication, knowledge sharing, and progress.

 It did not.